Remod-org/NextGenPVE/README.md

 "UnprotectedDamage" determines whether or not an unprotected building (no TC) can be damaged by players other than the builder.

 "HonorRelationships" determines whether or not a player can damage their friend's structures or deployables.

+"BlockScrapHeliFallDamage" handles the special case where players flying the scrapheli into other players causes fall damage, killing the target player.

 Note that friends support can include Friends, Clans, or Teams.